 It is often forgotten that those agreements were accepted by the Church of Ireland, but have remained in cold storage in the Vatican.
 Archbishop McAdoo’s vision of full and visible unity in 1970 was that it would happen by the end of the century: 30 years then appeared a long stretch, but full and visible church unity now seems further away than ever.

-In 1996, the Porvoo Communion was formed, linking the four Anglican churches on these islands with the Episcopal Lutheran churches of Northern Europe and the Baltic countries.
+The Porvoo Communion was formed 20 years ago in 1996, linking the four Anglican churches on these islands with the Episcopal Lutheran churches of Northern Europe and the Baltic countries.

 At the disestablishment of the Church of Ireland loomed in 1868, Archbishop Trench expressed the fear that a disestablished Church would inevitably “cease to exist after a few years.”
 He said he preferred “instant death” at the hands of Gladstone to the “gradual starvation” by Disraeli.